How competitive is this season's Premiership?

 With a tantalising Old Firm derby looming next Wednesday, will we see a swing between now and then?

-Rangers have back-to-back games against bottom-six opposition - Livingston at home (Wednesday) and Ross County away (Saturday) - to navigate prior to the clash at Celtic Park, while Ange Postecoglou's side face a tough trip to fface Hearts on Wednesday before welcoming Dundee United on Saturday.
+Rangers have back-to-back games against bottom-six opposition - Livingston at home (Wednesday) and Ross County away (Saturday) - to navigate prior to the clash at Celtic Park, while Ange Postecoglou's side face a tough trip to face Hearts on Wednesday before welcoming Dundee United on Saturday.

 Since Giovanni van Bronckhorst's appointment as Rangers boss in November, his side have dropped just two points in eight league games.